-This mode may also be useful when the coach is fully loaded or when driving into a strong headwind.
+This mode may also be useful when the motorhome is fully loaded or when driving into a strong headwind.
+(See chassis manual for further information)

-Press the button at the end of the shift lever to engage Tow/Haul Mode when pulling a trailer or tow vehicle.
+Press the button at the end of the shift lever to engage Tow/Haul Mode when pulling a trailer or tow vehicle. -Typical View